-So the understanding that Dan will experience more after we lay hands on him this morning.
-Though he has been doing the work of a deacon already, he will now be ordained and recognized as one.
-He will see that there is a boldness that he will have, a boldness that is imparted to him through the word of God.
+So the understanding that Dan will experience more after we lay hands on him this morning, is that though he has been doing the work of a deacon after he is ordained and recognized as one, he will see that there is a boldness that he will have, the boldness that is imparted to him through the word of God.
 He will understand more and in a clearer way.